Digital Block Anesthesia: Great Toe and Lesser Toe Block Technique for Podiatric Procedures

 Technique: Great Toe Block

 Two-injection technique for the great toe: First injection — dorsomedial approach: insert a 27-gauge needle at the dorsomedial base of the proximal phalanx and advance slightly plantarward while injecting 1.5mL to block the medial plantar and medial dorsal digital nerves; redirect the needle dorsally and inject 0.5mL subcutaneously to block the dorsomedial branch.
 Second injection — dorsolateral approach: same technique on the lateral side (1.5mL plantar + 0.5mL dorsal).
 Total volume: 4–5mL per great toe.
 Wait 3–5 minutes for onset before proceeding.
 Lesser toe block: single injection at the base of the proximal phalanx with a field block — insert a 27-gauge needle dorsomedially and inject 1mL while advancing plantarward; repeat dorsally and on the lateral side with 1mL each — total 2–3mL per lesser toe.
 Local anesthetic selection: 1% or 2% lidocaine (onset 2–3 minutes, duration 1–2 hours) or 0.5% bupivacaine (onset 5–10 minutes, duration 4–8 hours) — do NOT use epinephrine-containing anesthetic for digital blocks (risk of digital ischemia).
 Dr. Biernacki at Balance Foot & Ankle performs in-office nail and toe procedures under digital block anesthesia for same-day pain relief.
-Call (810) 206-1402 at our Bloomfield Hills or Howell office.
+Call (810) 206-1402 at our Bloomfield Township or Howell office.

 📧 Get Dr. Tom’s Free Lab Test Guide